edgefirst-dev/data/README.md

 - `Parser.MissingKeyError`: Thrown when a required key is missing.
 - `Parser.InvalidTypeError`: Thrown when a value is not of the expected type.
 - `Parser.InvalidInstanceOfError`: Thrown when a value is not an instance of the expected class.
+- `Parser.CoercionError`: Thrown when a value cannot be coerced to the expected type.

+And each one extends the base `Parser.Error` class, so you can catch all parser errors with a single `instanceof` condition.

 ### Example